Doug Bollinger

 Douglas Erwin Bollinger (born 24 July 1981) is a former Australian cricketer.
 He has played first-class cricket for the New South Wales cricket team and international cricket for Australia.
 He is a left-handed batsman and a left-arm fast bowler.
 Bollinger has played for Worcestershire County Cricket Club and Kent County Cricket Club in England, for the Chennai Super Kings in the Indian Premier League and for Hobart Hurricanes, Sydney Thunder and Sydney Sixers in domestic T20 competition.
 He announced his retirement from all forms of cricket on 5 February 2018.
+Bollinger was a member of the Australian squad which won the 2009 ICC Champions Trophy.

 Domestic career

-A resident of Parklea he commenced his playing career at 15 with Seven Hills Toongabbie RSL Cricket Club where he was noted as being no more than an enthusiastic but erratic bowler during his early days.
+A resident of Seven Hills he commenced his playing career at 15 with Seven Hills Toongabbie RSL Cricket Club where he was noted as being no more than an enthusiastic but erratic bowler during his early days.
+He played 3 seasons at Seven Hills before being given an opportunity by Grant Lambert to play grade cricket for Fairfield-Liverpool.

 The left-armer debuted for New South Wales in 2002–03.
 In the 2004–05 season, in an ING Cup match against South Australia, he picked up a hat-trick in dismissing the Redbacks' brittle top order.
 Following this innings, he did not continue this form.
 He generated some success in the One-Day form of the game, taking 27 wickets at an average of 28.32 in 20 matches leading to the Australian selectors naming him in a 30-man squad for the ICC champions trophy tournament in India.
 Bollinger was one of a select group of up and coming Australian cricketers who have spent time at the Commonwealth Bank Centre of Excellence honing their cricket skills, in the hope of gaining national selection.